flox/flox/cli/flox/doc/flox-push.md

 :   FloxHub owner to push environment to (default: current FloxHub user).

 `-f`, `--force`
-:   Forceably overwrite the remote copy of the environment.
+:   Forcibly overwrite the remote copy of the environment.

 ```{.include}
 ./include/general-options.md